elvistkf/personal-website/README.md

 A personal website to showcase projects, publications and relevant skills.

-The general architecture is shown in the following figure:
+The general architecture of the full stack application is shown in the following figure:

 ![](architecture.png)

 ## Front End
-The front end is developed with ReactJS to create a responsive and dynamic website.
+The front end is developed with ReactJS to create a responsive and dynamic website (this repository).

 The components and pages definitions can be found in [src/components](/src/components/) and [src/pages](/src/pages/) respectively.